 My name is Sara Thornton, and in 2002, I graduated from NBCC, Fredericton, with the highest academic standing in Human Services.
 From here, I went on to work as youth counsellor.
-After giving birth to my daughter, Fallon, in 2003, I relocated to Durham Bridge, where I owned and operated Little Geniuses Community Day Care Home (2004-2007), licensed by Family and Community Services.
+After giving birth to my daughter in 2003, I relocated to Durham Bridge, where I owned and operated Little Geniuses Community Day Care Home (2004-2007), licensed by Family and Community Services.
 While I felt that my small day care was exceptionally successful, I closed the operation to further pursue my education at UNB.
 While at UNB, I maintained a 4.1 GPA and won numerous awards including the prestigious President’s Sir Howard Douglas Scholar Award for academic excellence and active participation in extracurricular activities.
 In 2010, I graduated from UNB with a Bachelor of Arts, Psychology (First Class Honours).
 My Thesis (2010), on “Parent-Child Sexual Health Communication,” won The Canadian Psychology Association Certificate of Academic Excellence.
 In 2010, I was accepted to UNB’s PhD Program in Clinical Psychology and awarded the Joseph-Armand Bombardier Canada Graduate Scholarship by the Social Sciences and Humanities Research Council of Canada.
-Despite this achievement, I have decided to return to my primary passion: childcare.
+Despite this achievement, I have decided to return to my primary passion: early learning and childcare.
 Currently, I have completed the New Brunswick Early Learning and Child Care Curriculum Framework training and continue to attend professional development workshops.
-My work has been featured in the Early Childhood Care & Education New Brunswick’s (ECCENB) “Growing Together” journal.
-In my free time, I enjoy writing and traveling with my family.
+My work has been featured in the Early Childhood Care & Education New Brunswick’s (ECCENB) “Growing Together” journal, as well as in the article “Celebrating Inclusion in the Early Years - Behavioural Interventions in a Child Care Context,” published by Autism Learning Partnership.
+In my free time, I enjoy writing and traveling.